contao/docs/docs/dev/framework/cron.md

 will block any subsequent request by the same user.
 {{% /notice %}}

-You can disable the front end cron by going to _System_ » _Settings_ » _Cron job
+In Contao 4 you can disable the front end cron by going to _System_ » _Settings_ » _Cron job
 settings_ and enabling the setting __Disable the command scheduler__.
-After disabling the front end cron you should periodically let Contao execute its cron jobs, either by executing them via the command line or by making a request to a web URL.
+After disabling the front end cron you should periodically let Contao execute its cron jobs, either via the command line or by making a request to the web URL.

+{{< version-tag "5.1" >}} Starting with Contao **5.1** you cannot disable the front end cron.
+Instead Contao will detect whether you are letting the cron jobs be executed periodically and thus disable their execution in the front end automatically.

 ### Command Line

 {{< version "4.9" >}}

-You can also execute the cron jobs directly via the command line:
+Executing the cron jobs via the command line is dones via the `contao:cron` command:

 ```bash
 $ vendor/bin/contao-console contao:cron